 Venice Farmers’ Market (currently weekly on Fridays)

-Other regularly scheduled tables are located at the Venice BBQ, Abbot Kinney Festival and other events as determined by the Board or Outreach Chair.
+Other regularly scheduled tables are located at the Abbot Kinney Festival and other events as determined by the Board or Outreach Chair.

 VNC Press Releases and email blasts

 Coordinate the design, printing and distribution of VNC literature such as press releases, email blasts, and descriptive pamphlets.